ThKrypt/QualCoder/13-Sqlite-data-structure.md

 The current v3 data structure is described to assist with developing sql queries.
 Tables are listed alphabetically.

-**Table: annotation**
+# # Table: annotation

 anid integer  A unique auto-number

 fid integer links to the source.id.
-These are only for text files.
+Annotations are only for text files.

 pos0 integer  The starting character position in the text file.